bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="7.0in" height="3.9449792213473316in"} -->

-The last one I\'m going to add right here is the table hover.
-When I save that one, again, it\'s a very gentle look.
-It\'s not something you see right away, but as I scroll between the different rows, there\'s a little bit of a hover styling effect.
+The last one I&apos;m going to add right here is the table hover.
+When I save that one, again, it&apos;s a very gentle look.
+It&apos;s not something you see right away, but as I scroll between the different rows, there&apos;s a little bit of a hover styling effect.
 The next thing I want to talk to you about is the table responsive.
-It actually took me quite a bit of time to get this one to work, and I couldn\'t figure out what was going on.
+It actually took me quite a bit of time to get this one to work, and I couldn&apos;t figure out what was going on.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 310. table hover example (190) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->